-- 4.10.1 The surveys were undertaken in summer.
-At this time of most year plant species are easily identified although the activity of some species is reduced. - 4.10.2 Due to the habitats present on site there were no significant constraints in respect of identifying the botanical interest of the site.
-Bats were active at the time of the survey. - 4.10.3 The duration, extent and scope of the surveys were considered sufficient to plan appropriate mitigation and recommend additional precautionary survey work required prior to the commencement of work. - 4.10.4 No significant survey limitations were encountered.
+- 4.10.1 The surveys were undertaken in late winter.
+At this time of year the activity of some species is reduced. - 4.10.2 Due to the habitats present on site there were no significant constraints in respect of identifying the botanical interest of the site. - 4.10.3 The duration, extent and scope of the surveys were considered sufficient to plan appropriate mitigation and recommend additional precautionary survey work required prior to the commencement of work. - 4.10.4 No significant survey limitations were encountered.